Gates County, North Carolina: Port of Hamburg

-Civil War
+Civil War and Reconstruction

 Prior to the American Civil War, most of Gates County was covered with virgin timber.
 In 1861, A. J. Walton was chosen as Gates County's representative to the North Carolina secession convention.
 After North Carolina voted to secede, the "Gates Guard" company was formed raised to protect its borders.
 It was soon joined by a second company, the "Gates Minutemen".
 However, Gates County's greatest contribution was in supplying food to the Confederate States Army.
 General William P. Roberts would become the youngest general.
-Brigadier General Laurence S. Baker, another Gates County native, lost an arm in the war.
+Brigadier General Laurence S. Baker, another Gates County native, lost his right arm in the war.

 Jack Fairless of Gates County was dishonorably discharged from the Confederate army for stealing.
 He returned home and formed an outlaw band known as the "Buffaloes".
 Made up of draft dodgers, Confederate deserters, and renegades from both armies, Fairless's Buffaloes terrorized the old men, women, children who were trying to keep their farms going.
 Fairless was finally killed by his own men when they turned on him.

-Fort Dillard was a Confederate post in Gates county, though the county was sometimes subject to Union raids.
+Fort Dillard was a Confederate post in Gates County, though the county was sometimes subject to Union raids.
 The story of the "Ellis Girls" is told even today.
 While fishing in the Chowan River, the sisters saw a Union gunboat on its way upriver to attack Winton.
 Union soldiers from the gunboat seized the girls and kept them prisoner on until they had finished burning down the town.

 In 1878, Jethro Goodman introduced peanuts into Gates County.
 Thad Eure, a Secretary of State, was born here in 1899.